hikari-no-yume/ponyplace/README.md

             "tomatobot": "bot"
         }

-2. You'll also need a `passwords.json` file in the `server/config` directory, of this format - should be writeable:
+2. You'll also need a `passwords.json` file in the `server/data` directory, of this format, should be writeable:

         {
             "joe": "foobar",